1. Resource Library

 2. How merchants store credit card data:

-The goal of the PCI Data Security Standards—more on this below—is to minimize the scope of the cardholder data environment.
+The goal of the PCI Data Security Standards is to minimize the scope of the cardholder data environment.
 This means that all the people, processes, and technologies that store, process, or transmit credit card information have been pared down to only those most vital to facilitating transactions.

 Here are some examples of what’s considered in-scope for PCI compliance: